koleksak/OpalApiControl/README.md

 	import OpalApiControl;from OpalApiControl.config import *

   to the end of your initial interpreter commands.
-4. In the Interpreter-Python section under the libraries tab for each interpreter you wish to use, add the folder containing the OpalApiControl package.
+4. In the Interpreter-Python section under the libraries tab for each interpreter you wish to use,
+   add the folder containing the OpalApiControl package.

-The OpalApiControl package is now ready for use in the command line, your IDE(example using PyCharm), and Rt-Lab's interactive console.
+The OpalApiControl package is now ready for use in the command line, your IDE(example using PyCharm), and RT-Lab's interactive console.

-NOTE** the package will run without having to import in the python console of your IDE, or Rt-Lab.
-However, when using the command line, the OpalApiControl package, and OpalApiControl.config (*all) must be imported.
+NOTE *the package will run without having to import in the python console of your IDE, or Rt-Lab.
+However, when using the command line, the OpalApiControl package, and OpalApiControl.config (\*all) must be imported.
-This is also true if using the Python Shell(IDLE), as long as the package is imported into your Path Browser in within IDLE.
+This is also true if using the Python Shell(IDLE), as long as the package is imported into your Path Browser in within IDLE.*

-##**Usage with RT-Lab models.**
+## **Usage with RT-Lab models.**

 The model for which you wish to connect must be compiled in RT-Lab before connecting to the API.
 Currently, four OpalApiControl subpackages can be used for model interaction.(ommiting the config package